paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 ### Metadata Element

 The Metadata element is used to represent metadata that is not part of the data itself.
-It contains key/value pairs that may be used for a variety of purposes, such as defining the version of Xfer that the document conforms to or other information that may be useful to the parser or the consumer of the data.
+It contains key/value pairs that may be used for a variety of purposes, such as defining the version of XferLang that the document conforms to or other information that may be useful to the parser or the consumer of the data.

 * **Specifiers:** `!` (Exclamation Mark, U+0021)
 * **Explicit Syntax:** Enclose the content in `<!` and `!>` delimiters.